TheDevilWillBeBee/PyBFF/README.md

 python main.py --config configs/base_config.yaml
 ```

-* The base_config simulation uses a soup size of 16384 programs (8 times smaller than the original configuration) with
-  64 bytes each.
-The first self-replicating program
-  emerges between iteration 240-250 epochs and one of its mutations has the following
-  structure: `.Z     [o<J {TT,,    ]G/H    B     u  P_      F  q~- 5I    K/`.
-Note that this program is not a
+### Configs

-  palindrome.
-Contrary to the original paper, I set the initial position of the write_head to 64.
+* Contrary to the original paper, I set the initial position of the write_head to `program_size`.
 This means that in the
   beginning of the execution the read head points to the start of program A and the write head points to the start of
   the program B. In this way, the two programs are treated with more symmetry, which seems to speed up the
   emergence of the self-replicating programs.
-These settings can be changed in the config file.
+Also, this change allows non-palindrome self-replicating programs to
+  emerge.

+* **base_config.yaml** This simulation uses a soup size of 16384 programs with 64 bytes each and a mutation rate of
+  0.00012.
+The first self-replicating program emerges between epoch 240 and 250.
+The following program shows one of the
+  mutations the self-replicating program that emerged : `.Z     [o<J {TT,,    ]G/H    B     u  P_      F  q~- 5I    K/`.
+* **small_config.yaml** This simulation uses a soup size of 4096 programs with 32 bytes each and a mutation rate of
+  0.001.
+The first self-replicating program emerges between epoch 13900 and 14000.
+The following program shows one of
+  the
+  mutations the self-replicating program that emerged : `.
+4 .p     [2:      M =|< {, ]`.

 ## Notes